QI Connect: The Jeff Wallace Story: A Memoir of Leadership and Resiliency

 Social scientists, criminologists and other public health advocates have been studying why.
 The Adverse Childhood Experiences (ACE) study identified that early adversity has implications.

-Jeff Wallace is an Assistant Professor of Criminal Justice and Human Services.
-He is also a Coordinator of Diversity at Iowa Wesleyan University.
+Assistant Professor of Criminal Justice and Human Services and Coordinator of Diversity at Iowa Wesleyan University

 Jeff uses his life experience and unique insight to guide and educate the next generation.